GoogleCloudDataproc/initialization-actions/README.md

 ./mvnw -P hadoop3 -P coverage clean verify
 ```

-The GCS connector JAR can be found in `gcs/target/`.
-The BigQuery JAR can be
+The Cloud Storage connector JAR can be found in `gcs/target/`.
+The BigQuery
-found in `bigquery/target/`.
+connector JAR can be found in `bigquery/target/`.

 ### Building the Google Cloud Pub/Sub connector

 Building the Pub/Sub Connector is described in
 [its README](pubsub/README.md#building-and-testing).

-## Adding the Cloud Storage (GCS) and BigQuery connectors to your build
+## Adding the Cloud Storage and BigQuery connectors to your build

 Maven group ID is `com.google.cloud.bigdataoss` and artifact ID for Cloud
 Storage connector is `gcs-connector` and for BigQuery connectors is